zhanglj37/blcfa/README.md

 ## Description
 This 'blcfa' package aims to: (1) detect significant cross-loadings and/or residual covariances different from zero by Bayesian covariance Lasso CFA; (2.1) free the identified significant parameters; (2.2) automatically feed the output from (2.1) into M*plus* to obtain an appropriately modified CFA model using Maximum likelihood (ML) or Bayesian estimation.

-For the details about Bayesian covariance lasso prior confirmatory factor analysis, please refer to 1.
+For the details about Bayesian lasso confirmatory factor analysis, please refer to 1.
 Pan, Ip and Dubé(2017), 2.
-Chen, Guo, Zhang and Pan (accepted).
+Chen, Guo, Zhang and Pan (2020).

 1. Pan, J., Ip, E. H.\*, & Dubé, L. (2017).
 An alternative to post hoc model modification in confirmatory factor analysis: the Bayesian lasso. *Psychological Methods, 22*(4), 687–704.
-2. Chen, J.S.\*, Guo, Z.H., Zhang, L.J., Pan, J.H.\* (accepted).
-A Partially Confirmatory Approach to Scale Development with the Bayesian Lasso. *Psychological Methods.*
+2. Chen, J.\*, Guo, Z., Zhang, L., Pan, J.\* (2020).
+A Partially Confirmatory Approach to Scale Development with the Bayesian Lasso. *Psychological Methods.* Advance Online Publication.

 Citation of this package: